 For various reasons, more people are eliminating meats and cheeses from their diet but wondering why they are still gaining weight.
 CLA could be the answer.

-As a bodybuilder, you probably already know that the greatest way to show off your muscle definition is to eliminate any fat that surrounds it.
-CLA has been used for years as a weight loss supplement with mixed results.
+Bodybuilders already know that the greatest way to show off their muscle definition is to eliminate any fat that surrounds it.
+CLA has been used for years as a weight-loss supplement with mixed results.
 Having more muscle helps you burn additional calories.

 Unlike other products to help you lose weight, CLA does not have caffeine or similar ingredients.
 CLA works by increasing the rate at which you burn calories and improving your immune system.